angular-sandeep/Angular-Project/README.md

 ## Personal Information Management(PIM)
  This is MEAN project.
 This uses token based authetication using JWT.
+It consist of `Angular-client` which act as client and `WebAPI` as server-API.